eduardz1/Master-Thesis/chapters/evaluation.typ

     },
 ) <sizeof-a>

 Interestingly, we notice that the configuration `p2-9`, which has degrees of freedom that vary throughout the mesh from 2 to 9, is the one that sees the greatest benefit from the changes to cache locality.
 While replacing the matrix inversion with direct solving had only a small impact on the total runtime, optimizing the routines for better cache locality halved the matrix creation time.
 On the total runtime of the benchmark, this resulted in a `p2-9` configuration which ends up faster than the original `p9` one, given that the matrix creation time alone accounts for $approx 85%$ of the program runtime.
 The loops responsible for the different orders are the ones in @reorder-loops.
-Rewriting these loops using optimized @BLAS dot products or as GEMM operation did not result in a performance improvement, suggesting that the computations are already done in the most optimal way and only a higher level of parallelism can help reduce the time.
+Rewriting these loops using optimized @BLAS dot products or as @GEMM operation did not result in a performance improvement, suggesting that the computations are already done in the most optimal way and only a higher level of parallelism can help reduce the time.
 To further justify these speedups we can analyze the number of cache misses and branch mis-predictions in the `p2-9` benchmark.
 With `gprofng` we query the hardware counters on the @CPU (a list of available ones on your system can retrieved with the command `gprogng collect app -h`) and see in @cache-branch-misses-table that the reduction in cache and branch misses is, indeed, very significant, which confirms our hypothesis.

 #figure(
   placement: top,